ropensci/nasapower/README.md

     ##  Dates (month/day/year): 01/01/1985 through 01/01/1985
     ##  Location: Latitude  -27.48   Longitude 151.81
     ##  Elevation from MERRA-2: Average for 0.5 x 0.625 degree lat/lon region = 442.77 meters
-    ##  Value for missing model data cannot be computed or out of model availability range: NA
+    ##  The value for missing source data that cannot be computed or is outside of the sources availability range: NA
     ##  Parameter(s):
     ##
     ##  Parameters: